intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 * `RUNTIME_DRIVER_PORT`: a string that specifies the driver port (only required if you use k8s-client mode).

 __Notes:__
-* The __Client Container__ contains all the required environment except K8s configurations.
+* The __Client Container__ already contains all the required environment configurations for Spark and BigDL Orca.
 * You don't need to create Spark executor containers manually, which are scheduled by K8s at runtime.